Nicky Lopez Player Props: Royals vs. Rangers

-Nicky Lopez -- 0-for-0 in his last game -- will be in action for the Kansas City Royals against the Texas Rangers, with Nathan Eovaldi on the mound, on April 12 at 8:05 PM ET.
+Nicky Lopez -- 1-for-2 in his last game -- will be in action for the Kansas City Royals versus the Texas Rangers, with Jacob deGrom on the hill, on April 17 at 7:40 PM ET.

-In his previous game, he reached base in his only plate appearance against the Rangers.

 Nicky Lopez Game Info & Props vs. the Rangers